djlampert/PyHSPF/README.txt

 These data sources can be supplied externally as needed (e.g., using Python extensions for geographic information systems (GIS) software).
-Alternatively, a series of preprocessing classes and routines were developed based on flowline and catchment data from the National Hydrography Dataset Plus Version 2 (NHDPlus), climate data from the National Climate Data Center (NCDC), and landuse data from the National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL).
+Alternatively, a series of preprocessing classes and routines were developed for a number of databases including:

+-flowline and catchment data from the National Hydrography Dataset Plus Version 2 (NHDPlus)
+-flow and water quality data from the National Water Information Service (NWIS)
+-dam data from the National Inventory of Dams (NID) -landuse data from the National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL)
+-climate data from several climate databases from the National Climate Data Center (NCDC) including:
+-National Solar Radiation Database (NSRDB)
+-Global Historical Climate Network Daily (GHCND) -Global Summary of the Day (GSOD)
+-Hourly Precipitation Database (DSI-3240)

 PyHSPF can be used to assimilate data into an HSPF model, build the HSPF input files, simulate the model over a period of time, and then provide statistics and plots of the simulation output.
 The "core" module requires NumPy, SciPy, and Matplotlib and can be used for generating input files.
-A series of examples is provided to illustrate PyHSPF usage.

-The preprocessing modules contain classes to automate extraction of data from various databases including the National Solar Radiation Database (NSRDB), Global Historical Climate Network Daily (GHCND), Global Summary of the Day (GSOD), the NCDC Hourly Precipitation Database (DSI-3240), the National Water Information System (NWIS), and the National Hydrography Dataset Plus Version 2 (NHDPlus).
+The "preprocessing" modules contain classes to automate extraction of data from the various databases.
 The data extractors and calculators can be used independently of the HSPF classes.

 Core Dependencies: